ARCH Models¶

 Historical Volatility¶

-- Historical Volatility (HV) measures variability of an asset's returns over a specific period in the past
+- Historical Volatility (HV) measures the variability of an asset's returns over a specific period in the past.

-- Reflects uncertainty or risk associated with price movements during a given historical period
+- It reflects the uncertainty or risk associated with price movements during a given historical period.

 | Situation | Interpretation |